Narwallets/meta-pool/docs/technical-notes.md

     //------------------------------------------------------------------------
     // Operator method, but open to anyone.
 Should be called once per epoch per sp, after sp rewards distribution (ping)
     /// Retrieves total balance from the staking pool and remembers it internally.
-    /// Also computes and distributes rewards operator and delegators
+    /// computes and distributes rewards
     /// this fn queries the staking pool (makes a cross-contract call) pub fn distribute_rewards(&mut self, sp_inx_i32: i32) -> void
 ```

-###  4. pub fn withdraw_from_a_pool(&mut self, inx:u16)
+###  4. pub fn retrieve_funds_from_a_staking_pool(&mut self, inx:u16)

 ```
     // Operator method, but open to anyone
     //----------------------------------------------------------------------
-    //  WITHDRAW FROM ONE OF THE POOLS ONCE THE WAITING PERIOD HAS ELAPSED
+    //  RETRIEVE FUNDS FROM ONE OF THE POOLS ONCE THE WAITING PERIOD HAS ELAPSED
     //----------------------------------------------------------------------
-    /// launchs a withdrawal call
+    /// launches a withdraw call
     /// returns the amount withdrawn
     pub fn retrieve_funds_from_a_pool(&mut self, inx:u16) -> Promise -> u128 {